chloetanlimco/capitalonedeliverable/README.md

 ## Running the Program Locally
-Open folder in the command line and run: `python main.py` or `py main.py`
+Open folder in the command line and run: `python3 main.py` or `py main.py`

 Go to <localhost:5000> on your choice of web browser